-LaRC has an established street sweeping program that is accomplished through a grounds maintenance contract.
+LaRC has an established street sweeping program that is accomplished through a Grounds Maintenance contract.
 All roads and parking surfaces (102 acres) on Center are swept on a quarterly basis (one pass every twelve weeks).
-The data below was developed using the qualifying street lanes method to reflect the Guidance Memo No, 20-2003 - Chesapeake Bay TMDL Special Condition Guidance, dated November 12, 2020.
+The data below was developed using the qualifying street lanes method in GM20-2003.